ifindev/sensor-streaming/README.md

 ## Progress

 Currently, the Backend and the Client are the only two that's been working fine.
-The front end is still having a problem, so I will continue it later.
+The front end is still having a problem to get the data from the Express endpoint.
+But it is already working for fetching and updating data on the DOM fetched from the json api. so I will continue it later.

 ## Guide to Use